International adoption: Process overview

-In the United States, typically the first stage of the process is selecting a licensed adoption agency or attorney to work with.
-Each agency or attorney tends to work with a different set of countries, although some only focus on a single country.
-Pursuant to the rules of the Hague Adoption Convention (an international treaty related to adoption issues) the adoption agency or attorney must be accredited by the U.S. government if the child's country is also a participant in the Hague Convention.
-If the child's country is not a participant then the rules of the Hague do not apply, and the specific laws of the child's and adoptive parent(s)' countries must be followed.
-Even when the Hague does not apply, a home study and USCIS (United States Citizen and Immigration Services; formerly INS, Immigration and Naturalization Service) approval are requirements.
-The Hague is discussed below.
+In the United States, the first stage of the process typically involves selecting a licensed adoption agency or attorney to work with.
+(Note: Each agency or attorney tends to work with a different set of countries, although some focus on only one country.)
+Pursuant to the rules of the Hague Adoption Convention, the adoption agency or attorney must be accredited by the government if the child's country is also a participant in the convention.
+If not, then the convention does not apply, and the adoptive parent(s) must follow the laws of the US and the child's country.
+In both situations, a home study and USCIS approval are required.